 Online dating sites are all over the place now.
 Whether you’re meeting new people through a dating app where you swipe or answer a dozen questions on a survey, Internet dating is the new norm.
-Along with it as come a whole slew of dating rules everyone it seems must follow, there’s dos, and don’ts, plus individual expectations on how we should all act.
+Along with it has come a whole slew of dating rules everyone it seems must follow.
+There are dos, and don’ts, plus individual expectations on how we should all act.

-I ultimately don’t care what people think and try to do what I think is best for each situation I’m in.
+I ultimately don’t care what people think and try to do what I think is best for each situation.
 But I wanted to talk about some of these dating rules that surround us.
 While there are plenty of success stories out there from online dating, there are also just as many heartaches and difficulties.

 Socially Defined Dating Rules

 I’ve dated some guys where, by standard definitions, we took it slowly.
 We went on quite a few dates before getting physical, or before having certain conversations, or hitting certain milestones.